Supporting Children's Additional Needs: Early Inclusion & Intervention in the Early Years

 - Educators are often the first to notice—and the first to support

-- Keep advocating gently, building trust, and partnering with families
+- Keep advocating, building trust, and partnering with families